offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

 * Seems highly dependent on whether [RFC 7686][] will be honored by clients to either use or skip .onion addresses found in HTTPS DNS records.
 * Does not pave a way for Onion Names or opportunist discovery of .onion addresses.
+* Still needs a further and thorough security analysis to evaluate it's security properties, attack scenarios and mitigations (see [this initial discussion about HTTPS RRs][]).

 As an alternative, the following roadmap is proposed **without counting on any further/uncertain upstream improvement and without focusing only on Tor